Star Wars Episode II: Attack of the Clones (2002) Director: George Lucas

 “I don’t like sand.
 It’s coarse and rough and irritating and it gets everywhere.”

 Attack of the Clones is the second installment of George Lucas’s “prequel” films in the Skywalker saga.
-Lucas was a little hesitant to return to the drawing board for the sequel based on the deservedly harsh critical backlash to The Phantom Menace, however he finished the script shortly before principal photography took place.
-Jokingly, the working title for the script was called “Jar-Jar’s Grand Adventure” – a reference to the critical consensus that Jar-Jar was a terrible character in the first prequel film.
+Lucas was initially a little hesitant to return to the drawing board for this second film as a result of Star Wars fans deservedly harsh critical backlash to The Phantom Menace, however Lucas finished the script shortly before principal photography took place.
+Jokingly, the working title for the script was called “Jar-Jar’s Grand Adventure” – a reference to the general consensus that Jar-Jar Binks was a terrible character in the first film.

 Attack of the Clones takes place about ten years after The Phantom Menace.
 The galaxy lies on the brink of civil war with many planets threatening to secede from the Galactic Republic, meanwhile an attempt has been made on Senator Amidala’s life, though she is no longer the Queen of Naboo for some inexplicable reason.
 Obi-Wan and his apprentice Anakin are sent to protect her.
-For some other unknown reason, Anakin, now much older, is romantically obsessed with Amidala and he has also not seen her at all since they were children apparently.
-The Jedi prevent the assassination attempt on Amidala but in an absurd CGI-infused chase scene, just before they can extract an answer from the assassin, she is killed by another bounty hunter who then casually escapes.
-The Jedi’s task becomes to discover the identity of the bounty hunter (after letting him escape).
-Obi-Wan then tracks him down, while Anakin remains behind to protect Amidala per the Jedi Council’s instruction.
+For another unknown reason, Anakin, now much older, is romantically obsessed with Amidala and he has also not seen her since childhood apparently.
+The Jedi prevent an assassination attempt on Amidala but in an absurd CGI-infused chase scene, just before they can extract helpful information from the assassin, she is killed by another bounty hunter who then casually escapes without chase.
+The Jedi’s task now becomes to discover the identity of the bounty hunter (after already allowing him to escape).
+Obi-Wan tracks down the assassin, while Anakin remains behind to protect Amidala per the Jedi Council’s instruction.
 Obi-Wan visits an old friend (a cliche diner proprietor about whom we receive zero information and he never returns again).
-This odd interlude leads Obi-Wan to an isolated ocean planet called Kamino for some reason (which was erased from the Jedi library from some other unknown reason) where there is a large cloning facility.
-Someone apparently once commissioned a large clone army to be created for the Republic.
+This odd interlude leads Obi-Wan to an isolated ocean planet called Kamino for some reason (which was erased from the Jedi library from another inexplicable reason) where there is a large cloning facility.
+An unknown figure apparently once commissioned a large clone army to be created for the Republic.
 An unusual man is being used as the genetic original – Jango Fett.
 Somehow (of course reasons are never given) Obi-Wan determines that Jango is the bounty hunter he is seeking.
 He tracks Jango and his son Boba to a rocky planet called Geonosis.
-Meanwhile, Anakin has been having terrible dreams about his mother on Tatooine.
-He suddenly decides he must travel to Tatooine and he brings along Amidala, now called Padme, with him in violation of his promise to protect her.
-This leads him out to the desert where his mother has been enslaved.
+Meanwhile, Anakin has terrible dreams about his mother on Tatooine.
+He suddenly decides he must travel to Tatooine and he brings along Amidala, now called Padme, with him in violation of his promise to protect her on Naboo.
+This leads him to the desert where his mother has been enslaved by Tuskens.
 Miraculously, he arrives just moments before her death and she dies in his arms so, in anger, he kills the whole tribe of Tusken raiders who had enslaved his mother.
-In a fit of rage, he declares that he will discover a way to prevent death for the people he loves.
+In a fit of rage, he declares that he will discover a way to prevent death for his loved ones.